the-events-calendar/the-events-calendar/readme.txt

 = 3.5 =

-Added new Montenegrin translation files, courtesy of Sasa Vukovic Added updated Norwegian Bokmål translation files, courtesy of Morten Ruud Added new Norwegian Nynorsk translation files, courtesy of Torbjørn Lauen Added updated Romanian translation files, courtesy of Cosmin Vaman Added updated German translation files by Oliver Heinrich Added updated Brazilian Portuguese translation files courtesy of Emerson Marques Added updated Dutch translation files courtesy of J.F.M.
-Cornelissen and Frans Pronk Added updated French translation files from Laurent Proulx
+* Added new Montenegrin translation files, courtesy of Sasa Vukovic
+* Added updated Norwegian Bokmål translation files, courtesy of Morten Ruud
+* Added new Norwegian Nynorsk translation files, courtesy of Torbjørn Lauen
+* Added updated Romanian translation files, courtesy of Cosmin Vaman
+* Added updated German translation files by Oliver Heinrich
+* Added updated Brazilian Portuguese translation files courtesy of Emerson Marques
+* Added updated Dutch translation files courtesy of J.F.M.
+Cornelissen and Frans Pronk
+* Added updated French translation files from Laurent Proulx
+* Added fully responsive styling for all Events Views
+* Updated Countdown widget styling to match TwentyElevent/TwentyTwelve/TwentyThirteen/TwentyFourteen theme styling
+* Fixed a responsive layout issue with the Classic Tribe Bar
+* Fixed a responsive layout issue with days not lining up properly in the Month view in TwentyFourteen
+* Fixed an issue where the address wasn't displaying properly in the single venue view
+* Fixed an issue where events can overlap the Date Picker in week view
+* Fixed a styling issue with the 'Cancel' button when creating tickets for an event
+* Fixed an issue where the 'View Calendar' link wasn't displaying correctly on the Event List page in the admin
+* Fixed an issue where the <select> dropdown wasn't firing events correctly when using Skeleton styles

 = 3.4.1 =